 Getting up-to-speed with a new network and earning priority placement takes time.
 By increasing the lookback window, you can ensure that every possible conversion is attributed to that network, thus gaining traction and earning prioritized network traffic.

-Probabilistic attribution is the only way** a device can be matched to a click or impression if there is no device identifier gathered at the time of click or impression.
+Non-deterministic attribution, also called probabilistic attribution (see iOS 14+ restrictions) is the only way a conversion can be matched to a click or impression if there is no device identifier gathered at the time of click or impression.
 This may happen for a variety of reasons.
-For example, the network may not be able to collect device identifier, there may be legal reasons precluding the capture of device id, or the ad may be served on mobile web.
-In these cases, Kochava creates a probabilistic device profile based on the data that is collected, and matches that with the same collection of data points upon install or re-engagement.
-Probabilistic attribution relies on a combination of IP address and user agentto create a unique identity for a device in the absence of an actual device identifier.
-As an example, an IP address includes 4 stanzas of up to 3 digits each, and the user agent is a string of information identifying your browser, device version, etc. See an example here.
+For example, the network may not be able to collect a device identifier, there may be legal reasons precluding the capture of device id, or the ad may be served on mobile web.
+In these cases, Kochava utilizes certain non-deterministic device attributes , and matches that with the same collection of device attributes upon install or re-engagement.
+This type of attribution typically relies on a combination of IP address and user agent.
+An IP address includes 4 stanzas of up to 3 digits each, and the user agent is a string of information identifying your browser, device version, etc. See an example here.
 None of this data is personally identifiable information (PII).
-Kochava’s probabilistic attribution is configurable at 2 levels.
+Kochava’s probabilistic attribution (see iOS 14+ restrictions) is configurable at 3 levels.
 The advertiser may choose from the following:

 - IP plus User Agent – combination of complete IP address and user agent

-- IP Only – only the IP address is considered, the user agent is ignored.
+- IP only – only the IP address is considered

-Both of these configurations has its unique advantages and impacts the relative integrity of an attributed match as well as the balance between attributed and unattributed installs and events.
+Each of these configurations has its unique applications and impacts the relative integrity of an attributed match as well as the balance between attributed and unattributed installs and events.

 Goal #1: Get as Close to Device-Based Attribution as Possible